gorchestrate/core/README.md

 * types      - type definitions of data sent to channels and new workflows.
 * APIs       - Workflow definitions that allow us to start worklows using name & input data
-* events     - events keep recovers of every change to workflow state All operations over workflows are atomic and executed with linearized consistency level.
+* events     - events keep recovers of every change to workflow state

 Each workflow can have multiple *threads* - i.e. blocking conditions for the process.
 Blocking conditions can be: